satra/NiPyPe-Paper/nipype_paper.rst

 personnel in laboratories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Typically, several neuroimaging studies in any laboratory uses similar
+Several neuroimaging studies in any laboratory typically use similar
-data processing methods, perhaps with different parameters.
+data processing methods with possibly different parameters.
 NiPyPe
-Workflows can be very useful in dividing thprocessing into reusable
+Workflows can be very useful in dividing the data processing into
-building blocks.
-This not only improves the speed of building new
+reusable building blocks.
+This not only improves the speed of building
-pipelines but also reduces the number of potential errors, because a
+new Workflows but also reduces the number of potential errors, because a
-well tested piece of code is being reused (instead of reimplemented
+well tested piece of code is being reused (instead of being
-every time).
-Reusing workflows is especially important for long running
+reimplemented every time).
+Reusing workflows is especially important for
-studies when all data has to be analyzed using the same methods.
+long running studies when all data has to be analyzed using the same

-A similar scheme also helps with sharing Workflows across studies
+methods.\ :sup:``[c] <#cmnt3>`_`\  Furthermore, a data independent
+Workflow definition (see Figure XX) enables sharing Workflows within and
-running simultaneously in the lab.
-NiPyPe provides a medium for
+across research laboratories.
+NiPyPe provides a medium for exchanging
-exchanging knowledge and expertise between researchers focused on
+knowledge and expertise between researchers focused on methods in
-methods in neuroimaging and those interested in applications.
-For
+neuroimaging and those interested in applications.
-example preprocessing Workflows used for all the studies in a given lab
-can be fine tuned by staff members with computer science inclination.

-Thanks to uniform nature of Interfaces and ease of use of Workflows
+The uniform access to Interfaces and the ease of use of Workflows in
 NiPyPe helps with training new staff.
 Encapsulation provided by
 Workflows allows users to gradually increase the level of details when
 learning how to perform neuroimaging analysis.
 For example user can
 start with a “black box” Workflow that does analysis from A-Z, and
-gradually learn what it subcomponents (and their subcomponents) do.
+gradually learn what the sub-components (and their sub-components) do.
 Playing with Interfaces in an interactive console is also a great way to
 learn how different algorithms work with different parameters without
 having to understand how to set them up and execute them.